Dr. Sanghamitra Mukhopadhyay is an instrument scientist in quasi elastic neutron scattering (QENS) instruments, IRIS and OSIRIS, at ISIS.

-The focus of my research is to integrate atomistic simulations, both first principles density functional theory (DFT) and molecular dynamics (MD), of functional materials to analyse and interprete neutron scattering experiments.
+The focus of her research is to investigate the structure - dynamics relations in functional materials using neutron and optical spectroscopies and to integrate atomistic simulations, both first principles density functional theory (DFT) and molecular dynamics (MD), to analyse and interprete neutron scattering experiments of these materials.

 - functional materials for organic ferroelectrics and solar cells